mRs-/Black-Friday-Deals/README.md

 Mindful productivity app with your own locally running AI, helpful for planning, procrastination, distractions, emotions and thoughts.

+### 🐰 [CodeRabbit](https://coderabbit.ai) - Free for open-source projects | Use code **BLACKFRIDAY** for 1 month free on the pro version.

+AI-Powered Code Review Bot - Detailed code reviews and actionable suggestions to enhance code quality.
+Integrates with GitHub and GitLab.

 <p>&nbsp;</p>

 ## Video Software